 The Most Rev. Dr. Foley Beach is a graduate of Gordon-Conwell Theological Seminary, the School of Theology at the University of the South, and Georgia State University.
 He has served in ministry with Young Life, the Episcopal Church, and the Anglican Church.
 His passion is to share the Word of God in such a way as to help others discover the incredible living Jesus.

 Archbishop Beach was the Rector and Pastor of Holy Cross Anglican Church in Loganville, Georgia from its founding in 2004.
 In 2010 he was consecrated as the first Bishop of the Anglican Diocese of the South.
-After election by the ACNA College of Bishops, he also began serving as Archbishop of the province in 2014.
+After election by the ACNA College of Bishops, he also began serving as Archbishop of the Province in 2014.

 He is a regular radio broadcaster and shares years of Biblical and theological study in addition to more than 35 years of ministry experience as he shepherds the Anglican Diocese of the South.
 Reaching out through the church, the radio, the internet, and newspaper columns in clear and concise ways, he brings out the principles of the Word of God so that listeners may apply them in their lives.

-Married for more than 30 years, he and his wife, Allison, have two grown children
+Married for more than 30 years, he and his wife, Allison, have two grown children.

 The Most Rev’d Daniel Deng Bul, Archbishop of Sudan

 Archbishop Daniel was born in 1950.
-He was ordained deacon in 1977, priest in 1978, and served as a bishop from 1988 until his election as Archbishop in February 2008.
+He was ordained deacon in 1977, priest in 1978, and served as a bishop from 1988 until his election as archbishop in February 2008.

 He has long been recognized for his commitment to peacemaking and building up the Church in Sudan.
 In his time as Bishop of Renk, a volatile border region between Sudan and South Sudan, the diocese experienced incredible growth.
-Prior to his election, his responsibilities also included being the caretaker Bishop of the Diocese of Malakal from 2000 to 2003, caretaker Bishop of the Diocese of Yei from 2007 to 2008, chairman Justice and Peace Committee of Episcopal Church of the Sudan (ECS).
+Prior to his election, his responsibilities also included being the caretaker Bishop of the Diocese of Malakal from 2000 to 2003, caretaker Bishop of the Diocese of Yei from 2007 to 2008, Chairman Justice and Peace Committee of Episcopal Church of the Sudan (ECS).

 He was appointed in 2012 by the President of the Republic of South Sudan as the Chairperson of the Presidential Committee for Peace, Reconciliation and Tolerance to spearhead the peace process among conflict-torn communities in Jonglei State in South Sudan.
 Later, he was appointed again in 2013 by a presidential decree to head the National Committee for Peace, Reconciliation and Healing.

-He is married and blessed with six children
+He is married and blessed with six children.

 The Most Rev’d Onesphore Rwaje, Archbishop of Rwanda

 Archbishop Rwaje was born in 1953 in the Sector of Kinyababa, District of Burera, in the Northern Province of Rwanda.
-He holds a Master’s Degree in Theology and Development Studies from the University of Edinburgh in Scotland and a Doctoral Degree in Theology in the area of Leadership (D.Min) from Fuller Theological Seminary in the US.
+He holds a Master’s Degree in Theology and Development Studies from the University of Edinburgh in Scotland and a Doctoral Degree in Theology in the area of Leadership (D.Min) from Fuller Theological Seminary in the USA.

 He was consecrated as a deacon on July 28, 1985 and as a priest on July 27, 1986.
-In 1989, he was appointed residential Canon of St Stephen’s Cathedral.
+In 1989, he was appointed Residential Canon of St Stephen’s Cathedral.
 In August 1991 he was elected the first Bishop of the Diocese of Byumba.
 He was installed in January 2011 as the Archbishop and Primate of the Anglican Church of Rwanda and first Bishop of the newly created Gasabo Diocese.
 He has also served as Dean of the Province of the Anglican Church of Rwanda from 1995.

 He is married to Josephine, and they are blessed with five children.

 Archbishop Chimeledya was born in Zoisa, Kongwa, in Central Tanzania in 1957.
 He studied Health Administration at the Mzumbe Institute of Development Management in 1992 and, from 1993 to 1996, Theology at St Paul’s Theological College in Limuru, Kenya.
 He was ordained deacon in 1996 and priest in 1997.
-He also holds a Master’s Degree from Virginia Theological Seminary in the US.
+He also holds a Master’s Degree from Virginia Theological Seminary in the USA.

 Archbishop Chimeledya served as a parish priest in several parishes in the Diocese of Mpwapwa and then as the Principal of St Philip’s Theological College in his home district of Kongwa, from 2003 to 2005.
 He was consecrated Co-Adjutor Bishop of the Diocese of Mpwapwa in 2005 and diocesan bishop in 2007.
 He attended the inaugural GAFCON gathering in Jerusalem in 2008.

-In 2013 Jacob Chimeledya was elected to be archbishop and primate of the Anglican Church of Tanzania.
+In 2013 Jacob Chimeledya was elected to be Archbishop and Primate of the Anglican Church of Tanzania.
 He was enthroned on 19th May 2013 during a service at the Cathedral of the Holy Spirit in Dodoma.